pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 the past few decades.

-The dataset for the analysis is the subset of NYT articles from 1995-2022 that included climate change terms in their abstract\*.
+The dataset for the analysis is the subset of NYT articles from 1995-2022 that included climate change terms in their abstract.

 I look at:
 * the frequency of climate change articles over time, by